usnistgov/NED/README.md

 #### Component Subcategorization Hierarchy
 To categorize building components, we rely on the UNIFORMAT II element classification system (NISTIR 6389).
 However, this system only classifies nonstructural components at a high level, and further detail is needed to adequately separate different types of components within each category for the purpose of assessing building performance.
 Therefore, we propose a new subcategorization hierarchy consisting of four nested component attributes:
 -	**Child Attribute 1: Connection Detail** – Describes the specific type of installation or connection type of the component, such as perimeter-fixed vs back-braced ceilings.
--	**Child Attribute 2: Material** – Describes a general grouping of components based on material, i.e., light weight vs heavy weight ceiling tiles or CPVC vs iron sprinkler pipes.
+-	**Child Attribute 2: Material** – Describes a general grouping of components based on material, e.g., light weight vs heavy weight ceiling tiles or CPVC vs iron sprinkler pipes.
--	**Child Attribute 3: Size Class** - Describes a general grouping of components based on size, i.e., large gridded area of ceiling tiles or specific equipment size.
+-	**Child Attribute 3: Size Class** - Describes a general grouping of components based on size, e.g., large gridded area of ceiling tiles or specific equipment size.

 The purpose of the component subcategorization is to provide further structured detail to end users who use the collected data for fragility development.
 Each child attribute is only nested under the parent component category attribute; no explicit hierarchy exists between child attributes and not all subcategorization layers need to be assigned if they are not applicable.
 Consistent naming, case, and spelling schemes should be used when populating subcategorization attributes.
 Reviewers should review the Sweets MasterFormat construction products database to familiarize themselves with general component taxonomy and terminology prior to developing subcategorization hierarchies for particular component types.